MertKulac/Evpn--Vxlan--Data--Center--Troubleshooting--Automation/README.md

 # Data Center Troubleshooting Automation
-Network automation studies with show commands used to solve customer problems in a data center network.
+Network automation studies with show commands used to solve customer problems in a data center network .

 # Show Outputs
 show vxlan flood vte => Vlan list the customer is connected to and corresponding VTEPs